FindMySchool LogoFindMySchool

 The principal challenge is entry.
 The school's reputation ensures extreme oversubscription; securing a place requires exceptional 11-plus performance, typically supported by external preparation.
 Once entry is secured, the educational experience is comprehensive and ambitious.

 Yes.
-The school holds an Outstanding Ofsted rating and ranks 167th in England for GCSE performance (top 4%, FindMySchool data), with 73% of grades at A*-A level.
-At A-level, 78% of entries achieve A*-B grades, placing the school in the top 10% of sixth forms nationally.
-The school secured eight Oxbridge acceptances in 2024, with 72% of leavers progressing to university.
+The school holds an Outstanding Ofsted rating and ranks 121st in England for GCSE overall performance (top 4%, FindMySchool data), with 71.2% of grades at 9-7.
+At A-level, 80% of entries achieve A*-B grades, placing the school in the top 7% of sixth forms nationally.
+The school has a strong record of progression to highly selective universities.

 Entry is exceptionally competitive.
 The school received 753 applications for 185 Year 7 places (4:1 ratio), with candidates ranked by 11-plus examination performance.
 The school does not publish a pass mark; selection is entirely by rank order.
 External tutoring is common practice amongst families seeking entry, though the school neither requires nor specifically recommends it.